HecSanBen/HecSanBen/README.md

 - 🎓 Graduated as computer scientist at ULPGC
 - ✈  I was in Maribor, Slovenia as an Erasmus student.
 - 🧠 I have knowledge about UX/UI & Lean Software Development
-- 🌱 I’m currently learning HTML, SASS/CSS,  VUE.JS & TypeScript.
+- 🌱 I’m currently learning ANGULAR.JS & NEST.JS